Evenfall-Tech/Crosslight/docs/notes/2023_08_21_project_structure.md

 #### refs/lang_csharp_ref

 C# language reference implementation, dependent on the .NET 7 SDK.
+For methods using `AcquireDelegate` and `ReleaseDelegate`, it is strongly encouraged to pass their instances, as the defaults may not handle exceptions.

 > **Note:**
 - Defines variable `CL_DOTNET_DIR` as a hint for finding the dotnet executable path.